fluxionary/minetest-modtest/README.md

 ## why does it exist?

-it's meant as a way of running tests on a mod whenever you try to commit, using a utility like [pre-commit](????). if your update fails the tests, or if there's code that isn't covered by tests, your commit will be rejected.
+it's meant as a way of running tests on a mod whenever you try to commit, using a utility like [pre-commit](TODO: link). if you want, if your update fails the tests, or if there's code that isn't covered by tests, your commit will be rejected until you resolve the issue.

+### why not just launch a minetest instance and pipe code into the runtime it somehow?

+mostly, because i don't have a great understanding of how to do that. doing it this way also lets us test problems at startup, instead of just ending up w/ a failed launch of the engine.

+the minetest engine is meant to be the "gold standard", but we certainly don't need everything it does to test mods. i'm hoping that providing a "light" version of the lua API is enough to test most everything that's possible for mods to trigger and be aware of.

 ## how do i use it?